 Don’t miss: Secluded in the wooded hillsides of Ohio, The Beast still holds the record for being the longest wooden roller coaster in the world.
 Diving below the tree line, curving against the ground, and barreling through tunnel after tunnel, the Beast can’t be missed.

 =2.
 Canada’s Wonderland (16)

 Who would’ve expected another Cedar Fair park to make the list?
-Canada’s Wonderland (the largest theme park in Canada, and the most well-attended seasonal park in Cedar Fair’s chain) boasts 16 roller coasters if you include this year’s Leviathan (which, like the other Cedar Fair parks named, has ratcheted up the ante with another 300-foot statistic).
+Canada’s Wonderland (the largest theme park in Canada, and the most well-attended seasonal park in Cedar Fair’s chain) boasts 16 roller coasters, including 2012's Leviathan (which, like the other Cedar Fair parks named, has ratcheted up the ante with another 300-foot statistic).
 The rest of the coasters at Canada’s Wonderland are fairly standard, off-the-shelf fare, but the rides that do stand out do so marvelously, and for the citizens of the True North who would be otherwise deprived, it’s not a bad deal at all.

 Don’t miss: Ancient myths tell of a gigantic beast of the earth whose steps shook the ground: Behemoth.
 Of course, Behemoth has come alive at Canada’s Wonderland as a B&M hyper coaster that sails over airtime hills and through hammerhead turns alongside the park’s tranquil lake.
 This B&M coaster really helped put the park back on the map (Paramount’s additions – a horrid Zamperla flying coaster and standard Vekoma Suspended Looping Coaster – never did inspire such confidence).
 2012’s addition is the mythological sibling, the water-dwelling Leviathan, which outranks his younger brother by a cool 100 feet.